Daeijavad/Planner/README.md

     $ python planner.py

-Note: place all files in same folder to work with
+Note: place all files in a folder to work with